Car Insurance in Pennsylvania

 Car insurance quotes in Pennsylvania

-The average car insurance rate in Pennsylvania is $1,128 every six months, which is 4% more expensive than than the national average rate.
-[1] Your auto insurance cost is influenced by age, location, driving history, credit score, etc. It also differs between insurers, which is why it's essential to get multiple quotes.
+The average car insurance rate in Pennsylvania is $1,186 every six months, which is 2% in premium difference versus the national average rate.[1]
+Your auto insurance cost is influenced by age, location, driving history, credit score, etc. It also differs between insurers, which is why it's essential to get multiple quotes.

 Our Pennsylvania car insurance guide reviewed average rates from carriers in the state to help you find an affordable policy.
 Since 46% of PA drivers feel that they're paying too much for car insurance, we're here to offer insight so you'll know what a fair rate looks like while searching for cheap car insurance.[2]